Data

 Replication files: Many academic journals now require that data (and code) be posted online, along with an article.

 - Journal websites: If you read an academic article online, look for “supplemental materials” or the article’s “data appendix”.
+Here is a list of journals you may find helpful, many of which have adopted mandatory datasets/code deposits (or encourage them strongly).

 - Harvard Dataverse: This repository includes thousands of datasets from academic articles, including the repository for articles by J-PAL affiliates.